- Cindy Sheehanco-founder of Gold Star Families for Peace. Her son Casey was killed in Baghdad on April 4, 2004.

-- Ray McGovern.
-Twenty-seven-year career analyst with the CIA.
+- Ray McGovern27-year career analyst with the CIA.
 He is co-founder of Veteran Intelligence Professionals for Sanity.
 He has been calling for President Bush and Vice President Cheney to be impeached and visited Congressman Conyers earlier this week to urge him to support impeachment.

 Although it’s rarely discussed in the corporate media, a grassroots movement for impeachment has been rapidly building.
-A recent poll by the American Research Group found about 45% of the country the US House of Representatives beginning impeachment proceedings against Bush and Cheney.
-Meanwhile, on Capitol Hill fifteen co-sponsors have signed onto Congressmember Dennis Kucinich’s bill of impeachment against Vice President Cheney, and more than eighty towns and cities have passed pro-impeachment resolutions.
+A recent poll by the American Research Group found about 45 percent of the country supports the U.S. House of Representatives beginning impeachment proceedings against Bush and Cheney.
+Meanwhile, on Capitol Hill 15 co-sponsors have signed onto Congressmember Dennis Kucinich’s bill of impeachment against Vice President Cheney, and more than 80 towns and cities have passed pro-impeachment resolutions.

 We welcome you all to Democracy Now!
 Cindy Sheehan, first, well, I spoke to you when you announced your basically retirement as the public face of the peace movement in this country.
 What happened?